inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 Dumpers are responsible for dumping and loading prior to storing/fetching records on secondary storage (e.g. the search index), and play a key role for harmonizing data access to records from primary and secondary storages.

-Dumpers are specific to a secondary storage system (e.g. an search dumper, a file dumper, ...).
+Dumpers are specific to a secondary storage system (e.g. a search dumper, a file dumper, ...).

 The dump and load of a dumper MUST be idempotent - i.e. ``record == Record.load(record.dump())``.
 This ensures that independently of if a record was retrieved from primary or secondary storage, it has the same data and works in the same manner.